duynguyen-ori75/duynguyen-ori75.github.io/_posts/2020-11-03-sqlite-balance-siblings-1.md

 ### Notes

-- I won't discuss bulk load here, so the `bBulk` parameter will always be 0 in this post
+- I won't discuss bulk load here, so any `bBulk` parameter will always be 0 in this post
 - Divider cells are cells containing pointer information to child pages (aka pageno)
+- Only `table` B-tree is considered in this post - I.E. `intKey` B-tree
 - From now on, when talking about `total number of cells in a page`, I am referring to the number of cells including overflow cells.
 If I am not, then I will refer to it clearly - such as `number of internal cells`

 ### Function specification